i-ihtesham/javascript-notes/DSA/recursion.md

 To convert a char to int :
 '6' != 6, when such comparison happends '6' is converted to its ASCII value which is 54, so the comparison happens as 54 == 6, which is not true, so to convert the char to integer subtract it from '0' : ('6' - '0') == 6, this will return true, because ASCII value of '0' is 48.

+Second pattern of recursion:
+Level and Options
+Example: print Subsequence.
+In the level and options method, each level has a question and answer.
+The question is to solved.
+We reach from one level to another by exploring different options.
+The answer is printed in the base case.
+In Faith and Expectation method, we keep faith that the recursion will return us the answer and we do some work to link it with expectation.
+Im level-option method, we have several options and we pick each of it one by one.
+In each step we solve some part of question, and the rest of the question is solved in the next level.

+Two types of recursion call:
+smart call, simple base case
+stupid call, smart base case
+Example : print Maze paths